RossTate/ceylon-lang.org/blog/2013-12-16-ceylon-test-news.md

 All these features are of course supported in our Ceylon IDE.
-Where you can create a _Ceylon Test Launch Configuration_ or easily select what you want to run in the _Ceylon Explorer_ and via context menu use _Run-As → Ceylon Test_.
+Where you can create a _Ceylon Test Launch Configuration_ or easily select what you want to run in the _Ceylon Explorer_ and in context menu select _Run-As → Ceylon Test_.

 ![test-result-view](/images/screenshots/ceylon-test-plugin/test-result-view.png)